nmedia82/sync-wc-google/readme.txt

 2. Google Sheet Products

 == Changelog ==
+= 4.0, August 22, 2021 =
+* Features: Now product meta can be added as a separate column
+* Features: Sync operation is optimized to handle more products in less time.
 = 3.1 - August 4, 2021 =
 * Bug fixed: [Tags were not adding from sheet to store, it is fixed](https://www.youtube.com/channel/UCEA9i5lXJMIo1u5aYbf2qgw)
 = 3.0 - June 14, 2021 =